This is a list of all German courses. For more information, see German.

 Proficiency in spoken and written German; German-speaking cultures of central Europe, their historical background; emphasis on refinement of reading skills.
 Prerequisites: GRMN:1020 or GRMN:1002 or GRMN:1010.
 GE: World Languages Second Level Proficiency.

 GRMN:2550 Mardi Gras and More: Cultures of Carnival3-4 s.h.

 Literature and customs associated with carnival from antiquity through present day; readings on theories of carnivalesque (Mikhail Bakhtin, Peter Burke, and others); materials from three distinct carnival cultures—Renaissance Europe (Francois Rabelais, German carnival plays), 19th-century New Orleans, and present day Rio de Janeiro.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.
 Same as WLLC:2550.

-Nazi literature, literature of the Holocaust and the Opposition, exile literature, in English translation.
+Nazi literature, literature of the Holocaust and the Opposition, and exile literature in English translation.
 Taught in English.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.
 Same as CL:2618.

 Analysis of the Diary of Anne Frank, its media adaptations, and related materials (e.g., fictionalizations, additional first-hand accounts); examination of Holocaust in the Netherlands, Belgium, and other countries outside Germany; anti-Semitism, discrimination, tolerance, resistance, identity formation, human aspiration and belief.